FayElhassan/DDPG_IMP_PYBULLET/README.md

-# DDPG Implementation with PyBullet
+# DDPG & TD3 Implementation with PyBullet

-This repository contains a Deep Deterministic Policy Gradient (DDPG) implementation for reinforcement learning environments provided by PyBullet.
+This repository contains a Deep Deterministic Policy Gradient (DDPG) and Twin Delayed DDPG implementation for reinforcement learning environments provided by PyBullet.

 ## Structure